Louiskovski/SuperBlenderGalaxy/README.md

 - Download the text files and place these in the same directory as the WiiExplorer.exe

 Now start Blender and install the addon
-- In the 3D View on the right click on the *Mario Galaxy* tab and enter the required paths at the *path* column
+- In the 3D View on the right click on the *Mario Galaxy* tab enter the required paths at the *path* column

 # Importing Levels